Code360In/katacoda-scenarios-32/docker-python and mysql/intro.md

 **Learning Objectives**:

-* Connect to MySQL Server in python scripts
+*  Connecting to MySQL Server in python scripts
+*  Insert and Select from tables in MySQL Server using python

 <br/><br/>